Alabama has a beach? Necessary details for a quick family getaway.

 Go for the: air-conditioned arcade (or on a rainy day), the miniature golf with the erupting volcano replica, the bumper boats, and the laser tag.
 I refer to these places as kiddie Las Vegases.
 You can drop a pretty penny here, if you're not careful.
 Give everyone a set dollar amount and let it be a lesson in fun and budgeting!

 Go for the: 3-story go-kart track.
 In Gulf Shores, there's no other place I'd want to race my husband...*ahem...I mean, let my kids drive.

 Go for the: history lesson about defending Mobile Bay, for the stories about the many battles and sunken ships that occured in the area, as well as the hands-on exploration of the remarkable remains of the historical fort

 Go for the: dolphin and eagle spotting and for the relaxing boat ride through the intercoastal waterway.
 Snacks are served on board for a nominal fee, however, you are able to bring your own cooler and snacks on board.
 Reservations must be made ahead of time.
 There are multiple sail times each day.
 On cold days, the Captain has blankets for guests.

-Go for a: shopping day when you need a break from the sun.
+Go for a: shopping day when you need a break from the sun or on a rainy day.
 Located 15-20 minutes away from Gulf Shores, this is a Tanger Outlet Mall featuring many brand-name and designer stores.